AdaCore/RecordFlux/doc/language_reference/language_reference.rst

 To convey some semantic information regarding the usage of the non-terminal in a given context its name can be prefixed by an identifier when referencing it.
 Non-terminals with prefixes are equivalent to the respective non-terminals without the prefix.

-See the section :ref:`variable-declaration` for an example.
+See the section `Variable Declaration`_ for an example.

 Basic Elements
 ==============